 Restoring native forest in Western Springs

-The pine trees in the forested area bordered by West View Road, Auckland Zoo, Western Springs Lakeside and the Stadium are beyond their life expectancy and in poor health.
-The storms in April 2018 felled some trees and left others with damaged limbs.
+The pine trees in the forested area bordered by West View Road, Auckland Zoo and Western Springs Lakeside Park and Stadium are in poor health and declining.

-All the trees need to be removed because they pose a threat to the public.
+All the trees need to be removed to:

 The pine stand is home to various native and exotic bird species, and the area will be inspected by an ecologist before the project starts.

-The pine trees will be felled from the ground.
-Most of the wood will be removed or mulched, but some will be left behind to provide habitat for local fauna like kingfisher and ruru (morepork).
+The trees will be felled from the ground.
+Most of the wood will be removed or mulched, but some will be left behind to provide habitat for fauna.

-Removing the pines will not affect the stability of the slope, and the area will be monitored throughout the project.
+Removing the pines will not affect the stability of the slope based on advice obtained from an independent geotechnical consultant.
+The area will be monitored throughout the project.